Phuong-Le/phuong-github-pages/src/contents/projects/rot1_al35.md

 This is my first rotation at the Sanger institute, under the <a href="https://www.sanger.ac.uk/programme/cancer-ageing-and-somatic-mutation/">Cancer, Aging and Somatic Mutations</a> programme.
 I was part of the <a href="https://www.mutographs.org/">Mutographs</a> team and supervised by Mike Stratton and Sarah Moody.

+Our cells are exposed to many mutagens - some are extrinsic, such as UV light and tobacco smoke while some are intrinsic, like APOBEC, a substance our B cells use to mutate itself (to deal with pathogens).
+These mutagens could leave distinctive patterns on our mutation profiles - check out [the COSMIC mutational signatures](https://cancer.sanger.ac.uk/signatures/).
+This is particularly obvious in the context of cancer.
 During the 11 weeks with Mutographs, I looked at the geographical differences in mutation patterns in different cancers.

 ## Software